PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/DEPLOYING.md

 > There also is a version for Windows developers, of all scripts in PowerShell

+> Check the Warning section at the end of this guide in case you're having an issue

 ### :exclamation: Requirements :exclamation:

 - Insure you have :whale: Docker installed.
 On Unix systems, run `docker --version`